Azure/azure-iot-library/hal/README.md

 Indicates Express-style middleware to use with this route; it can be used multiple times to add more than one middleware function per route.
 * `handler` [express.RequestHandler]: The Express-style middleware function.

+#### `@filter(filter)`
+Provides a filter function on the route handler, allowing multiple handlers to exist on the same route, filtered by the request.
+The filters are called after all other middleware, so any modifications made to the request (by the middleware on this handler or any previous filtered-out handlers on the same route) will have occurred by the time the filter is processed.
+In addition, a filtered-out route will continue to be processed by all further routes, meaning a filtered-out fixed route (eg. '/fixed') may fall through to an equivalent parameterized route (eg. '/:param').
+* `filter` [(req: express.Request) => boolean]: The filter function; a return value of true will call the current method (or the next filter on the current method); false will continue to the next method block.

 #### `@hal(...rels, [options])`
 Indicates that this method should return a HAL response; ommitting it will cause this handler to act as a normal Express handler rather than a HAL handler.
 It causes the response object passed to the handler to have additional functionality as specified by the `hal.Reponse` interface.
 * `rels` [string | LinkRelation]: Any number of rels that should always be returned as links in the HAL response; these can consist of: